 Results: Students gain credit

 while in high school for postsecondary education.
-"We've had about a five percent increase in students at the College of Southern Idaho," says Bob Becker, CSI Region Four Tech Prep coordinator.
+"We've had about a five percent increase in students at the College of Southern Ie of Southern Idaho," says Bob Becker, CSI Region Four Tech Prep coordinator.

 Other benefits: